to-mas-kral/learntorrent/Readme.md

 ![Rust build and tests](https://github.com/TomasKralCZ/learntorrent/actions/workflows/rust.yml/badge.svg)

 This is a simple BitTorrent client using Tokio.
 The client communicates with other clients using TCP.
 Currently only leeching is implemented.
-The pieces are picked (mostly) sequentially and an [endgame](https://wiki.theory.org/BitTorrentSpecification#End_Game) mode is implemented.
+Piece picking is (mostly) sequential and an [endgame](https://wiki.theory.org/BitTorrentSpecification#End_Game) mode is implemented.

 # Architecture
 ![Architecture](resources/diagram.svg)